Plachtaa/VITS-fast-fine-tuning/README.md

 ### How long does it take?
-1. Install dependencies (3 min)
+1. Install dependencies
 2. Choose pretrained model to start.
-The detailed differences between them are described in [Colab Notebook](https://colab.research.google.com/drive/1pn1xnFfdLK63gVXDwV4zCXfVeo8c-I-0?usp=sharing)
 3. Upload the voice samples of the characters you wish to add，see [DATA.MD](https://github.com/Plachtaa/VITS-fast-fine-tuning/blob/main/DATA_EN.MD) for detailed uploading options.
 4. Start fine-tuning.
 Time taken varies from 20 minutes ~ 2 hours, depending on the number of voices you uploaded.